zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 **How are REST APIs different from other types of APIs?**

 ```
-REST components perform actions on a resource by using a representation to capture that resource's current or intended state and transferring that representation between components.
+REST components perform actions on a resource by using a representation to capture
+that resource's current or intended state and transferring that representation
+between components.

 -- Roy Thomas Fielding (REST author)
 ```

-In REST, you are either asking for a resource or declaring what you want your resource to look like, and the server will try to fulfill your request.
+In REST, you either ask for a resource or declare what you want your resource to look like, and the server will try to fulfill your request.

 **REST APIs vs non-REST APIs**